hyperledger-archives/iroha/deploy/ansible/roles/docker/README.md

 - variables defined by this role:

     `defaults/main.yml` list of variables:
-    - `dockerVersion` - version of docker that is going to be installed
+    - `dockerVersion` - version of Docker that is going to be installed
-    - `dockerComposeVersion` -  version of docker compose that is going to be installed
+    - `dockerComposeVersion` -  version of Docker Compose that is going to be installed
-    - `execPath` - path for `docker-compose` binary to be placed

 Example Playbook